chompy/discord_soundboard/README.md

-# Simple Discord Soundboard
+# (Simple?)
+Discord Soundboard
-## By Nathan Ogden

-Still a WIP, will add more information once it is in a more complete state.
+**By Nathan Ogden**

+Discord soundboard bot with a web interface for playing and managing sounds.

+...TODO write more documentation...